An Afro-futurist creative vision

 The story of Abiyoyo offers global universal themes along with the deep cultural resonance of our African heritage.
 The power of story, song, dance, music and animation continue to inspire spontanious retellings of this Xhosa folktale.
 Pete Seeger's family and illustrator Michael Hays have received inquiries from movie director and producer fans of Abiyoyo about developing a feature film.

-First appearing in the comic books of artist Jack Kirby and writer Stan Lee, Black Panther emerged as a great expression of the Afro-futurist genre.
-The vision of production designer Hannah Beachler and the coordinated efforts of countless talented and passionate creative artists collaborating across an array of professional fields transformed Jack Kirby's comic book drawings into a cinematic triumph.
+First appearing in the Marvel comic books of artist Jack Kirby and writer Stan Lee, Black Panther has emerged as a great expression of the Afro-futurist genre.
+The vision of production designer Hannah Beachler and efforts of talented and passionate creative artists like costume designer Ruth E. Carter, collaborated across an array of professional fields to transform Jack Kirby's comic book drawings into a cinematic triumph.
 And what language do the people of Wakanda speak?
 Xhosa!

 Many talented storytellers have already re-interpereted Abiyoyo and created unique versions of the folktale, blending narrative, music, song, movement, costume and art.
 Check out these how these storytellers have contributed to Abiyoyo's legacy.